ArgiSanchez/Archi/README.md

 # Arch linux install with EFI and Btrfs subvols
 script for install arch from scratch

+1) download Arch ISO from https://archlinux.org/download/
-download arch ISO, boot from it install git,
+2) boot from it
+3) install git and clone the repo

 ```
 pacman -Sy git
 git clone https://github.com/ArgiSanchez/arch_test.git
 ```

+4) customize scripts run.sh and arch_2.sh for yours needs,
-customize for you, and execute -> sh run.sh
+5) and execute -> sh run.sh